atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Type of refund allowed.
-- **Constraints:**
+  Valid values:

-0: Wholly unused ticket
+  - 0: Wholly unused ticket

-1: Partially used ticket (For example, when the passenger has used an outbound flight and wants to refund an inbound flight.)
+  - 1: Partially used ticket (For example, when the passenger has used an outbound flight and wants to refund an inbound flight.)
 - **Default:** 0
 - **Example:** 0

 ### **refundRules.refundStatus**
 - **Type:** String
 - **Required:** Yes
 - **Description:** Refund eligibility status.
+  Valid values:
+  - "T" for refundable
+  - "F" for non-refundable
-- **Constraints:** "T" for refundable, "F" for non-refundable, "H" for refundable with restrictions
+  - "H" for refundable with restrictions
 - **Default:** "T"
 - **Example:** "T"